Introduction to Monitoring Health with Analytics

 - View the Analytics summary dashboard to track traffic, errors by error code, and latency across all services in your organization.

-- Export historical data in CSV format for any individual service, service version, or route.
+Export historical data in CSV format for any individual service.

 The summary dashboard provides metrics across all services in your organization within a selected time interval for the following categories: